yshavit/effesvm_j/notes/bytecode.md

     FUNC Person FriendBuilder createFriendBuilder Friend|Family|Acquaintance
     <ops...>

 If the classname is `:`, this defines a module function.
+Otherwise, the 0th arg is implicitly the instance on which the method is invoked, and the method will actually take `nLocal + 1` arguments.
+For instance, `FUNC Dog eat 0 0 2` will actually take 3 args: a `Dog` reference and the two declared arguments.

 A special case of a function declaration is for the module function `main`.
 The `main` function must have the following declaration: